|College:||Arts and Sciences|

 Description of Major

 Computational biology is a new and promising field of study.
 The purpose of this interdisciplinary major is to provide a top-notch educational program for students interested in the areas of computational biology and bioinformatics.
 The program seeks to achieve two goals: 1) to develop an understanding of the issues associated with developing biologically meaningful computational models, and 2) to give students the broad-based education that is needed to create a set of models directed towards solving a practical biomedical problem.
-This major is offered through both the Biological Science and Computer Science departments.
+This major is offered through the Computer Science departments.
+The Biological Science department has a separate Computational Biology degree with different degree requirements.
+Please see the Biological Science department for degree requirements.

 BSC X010 (3,) General Biology I or equivalent